adexfit/DevOps-project-2/readme.txt

-In this project, I deployed a highly available web app Udagram using AWS cloud formation scrript.
+In this project, I deployed a highly available web app Udagram using AWS cloud formation script.